delucis/astro-netlify-cms/README.md

   be included in Markdown files.
 That means they also include configuration for what kind of inputs they need.

-- `src/page/admin` — This directory contains the admin dashboard for Netlify CMS.
-The `cms.ts` script configures the CMS dynamically based on the components and collections above.
+- `src/pages/admin/index.astro` — This page serves the admin dashboard for Netlify CMS.

+- `src/scripts/cms.ts` — This script is imported by the `/admin` page and configures the CMS dynamically based on the components and collections above.

 ### Adding a new collection